Difference Between Licensing and Franchising

 What is Franchising?

-Now suppose you feel like eating a pizza, as opposed to a home-made pizza offered by your mother; the obvious choices that come in your mind are Pizza Hut, Dominos, etc. The reason you want to have pizza at these outlets can be; they are known for selling amazing variety & quality of pizza, they have made their mark in the industry by exclusively selling pizzas, they have their own signature dishes which no other pizza outlet in the market can provide, they enjoy a market reputation when it comes to pizza.
+Suppose you feel like eating a pizza instead of a homemade pizza offered by your mother; the obvious choices that come to your mind are Pizza Hut, Dominos, etc. You want pizza at these outlets because they sell amazing variety and quality pizza.
+They have made their mark in the industry by exclusively selling pizzas.
+In addition, they have their signature dishes which no other pizza outlet in the market can provide.
+As a result, they enjoy a market reputation for pizza.

-These characteristics are the very reason why Pizza Hut/ Dominos cannot enter into a licensing agreement with an interested party & allow them to use its name to sell their own recipe of pizza.
-The brand value which is built after years of struggle is at stake for these niche companies.
-Hence they enter into a franchising agreement; wherein they allow other individuals to not only use their name but also learn the technical know-how, the art, skill & knowledge of making the product exactly the same way as they themselves would have in exchange for the royalty.
+These characteristics are why Pizza Hut/ Dominos cannot enter a licensing agreement with an interested party and allow them to use its name to sell their pizza recipe.
+Instead, the brand value built after years of struggle is at stake for these niche companies.
+Hence, they enter into a franchising agreement; wherein they allow other individuals to use their name and learn the technical know-how, the art, skill, and knowledge of making the product the same way they would have in exchange for the royalty.

-This in return ensures Pizza hut that it can penetrate different markets without a compromise in quality of service and the franchisee, in turn, is benefitted by the economies of scale that comes with an already established brand.
+That, in return, ensures Pizza hut that it can penetrate different markets without compromising the quality of service.
+In turn, the franchisee benefits from the economies of scale that come with an already established brand.

-- Franchising: It is an agreement between two parties where the, one party (henceforth referred as the franchisor), permits another party (henceforth referred as the franchisee) to use its brand name or business model for a fee in order to conduct the business as an independent branch of the franchisor.
+- Franchising: It is an agreement between two parties where one party (hereafter referred to as the franchisor) permits another party (hereafter referred to as the franchisee) to use its brand name or business model for a fee conduct the business as an independent branch of the franchisor.

-- Licensing: It is an agreement between two parties where the, one party (henceforth referred to as the Licensor), sells another party (henceforth referred to as the Licensee) the rights to use its intellectual property or manufacture the licensor’s products in exchange of royalty.
+- Licensing: It is an agreement between two parties where one party (hereafter referred to as the licensor) sells another party (hereafter referred to as the licensee) the rights to use its intellectual property or manufacture the licensor's products in exchange for a royalty.

 Licensing vs Franchising Infographics